-Drama, in literature is a composition in verse or prose portraying fictional or non-fictional events through performance and dialogue.
-Though developed primarily for entertainment, over a period of time, it became a vehicle for subtle reform of society by presenting a mirror to it.
+Drama, in literature, is a composition in verse or prose portraying fictional or non-fictional events through performance and dialogue.
+Though developed primarily for entertainment, over a period, it became a vehicle for subtle reform of society by presenting a mirror to it.

 Dramas are often referred to as plays, and the dramatist is also called a playwright.
-It is a literary genre which takes various forms like tragedy, comedy, farce, melodrama and others.
+It is a literary genre that takes various forms like tragedy, comedy, farce, melodrama and others.

 While the study of drama can be enjoyed for the sheer love of language and performance, it also helps us develop as human beings.
-We are transported to strange and foreign worlds and societies, and get to see characters respond to situations which might enrich our own experience.
-We also view situations and events from varied perspectives which broadens our own horizons.
+We are transported to strange and foreign worlds and societies and get to see characters respond to situations that might enrich our own experience.
+We also view situations and events from varied perspectives which broadens our horizons.

 Drama today has integrated with technology and dramatists write giving extensive details of stage sets, props, lights, costumes and other paraphernalia.
 This aids in highlighting the ‘spectacle’ aspect of the genre and brings it alive to the audience.